TL;DR

 - Instant summaries — Use

-- Rich embeds — Beautiful formatted summaries right in Discord
+- Rich embeds — Cleanly formatted summaries right in Discord

 - Configurable — Custom system prompts, cooldowns, and message limits